camunda/camunda-docs-manual/content/introduction/telemetry.md

 ---

-Sending telemetry data has been introduced in Camunda `7.14.0-alpha1` (and `7.13.7`, `7.12.12`, `7.11.19`) and removed in Camunda `7.22.0`. public API is marked as deprecated and emptied out.
+Sending telemetry data has been introduced in Camunda `7.14.0-alpha1` (and `7.13.7`, `7.12.12`, `7.11.19`) and removed in Camunda `7.22.0`.
+The public API is marked as deprecated and emptied out.
 The diagnostic data is still being collected but not send by any mean.
 You can decide to share it with Camunda if requested in tickets or use it for your diagnostic purposes.

-## Design

-The process engine has a dedicated thread called the **Telemetry Reporter** to periodically report telemetry data to Camunda.
-By default, this thread is always running, but only reports data if telemetry is explicitly enabled.
-See the [how to enable telemetry]({{< ref "#how-to-enable-telemetry" >}}) section for how to do this.
-The collected data is available through multiple APIs, even if sending the data to Camunda is not enabled.
-See [how to access the data]({{< ref "#how-to-access-the-data" >}}) for more information on how to do this.

-The telemetry reporter stops in any case when the process engine is stopped.

 ## Collected data